Giveth/giveth-wiki/wiki/recruiting.md

 Giveth is an underground cause.
 It is recreational.
 To continue development we try to keep things fun and rely on the inspiration of talented contributors.

 ### Contributing
 Each contributor starts as a community member of the Giveth slack.
-All members are free to volunteer efforts to support Giveth projects in any way they want.
+All members are free to volunteer efforts to support Giveth projects in any way they want, or not.
 Tasks can be suggested on slack by one member (let’s say @griff) and completed by another member of the community (for example @jbaylina).

 ### Policy
 Each contributor is their own lead.
 They are only accountable to the objectives they set for themselves.

 ### Reward Dao
 The Reward Dao stems from an altruistic notion of community contribution.
 It is an evolving experiment to find a reward model that could eventually be fully automated.

-Instead of “paying” individuals, which devalues their time as a commodity, Giveth aims to reward contributors for their spontaneous inspirations.
+Instead of “paying” individuals for tasks, which can devalue their time as a commodity, Giveth aims to reward contributors for their spontaneous inspirations.
 Volunteers that contribute to Giveth projects are rewarded by team voting that may occur once or every two weeks.

 ### Join slack
 To learn more join our [slack](http://slack.giveth.io).